This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - applying dissimilar conditions to equivalent transactions with other trading parties, thereby placing them at a competitive disadvantage; or

-- making the conclusion of contracts subject to acceptance by the other parties of supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of such contracts.
+- making the conclusion of contracts subject to acceptance by the other parties of supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of the contracts.

 From the above indicative examples, it is clear that the provision does not distinguish between horizontal (exclusionary) and vertical (exploitative) practices, therefore both aspects of possible abusive practices are covered.
-The exact form of abuse of dominance may vary, therefore there are two points of particular interest for dominant undertakings: rebates and predatory pricing.
+The exact form of abuse of dominance may vary.
+There are therefore two points of particular interest for dominant undertakings: rebates and predatory pricing.

 It is true that, with the evolution of EU case law, it is hard for a dominant firm to implement a feasible discount policy that can stand effectively in the market and, at the same time, be in full compliance with competition rules.
 It is generally accepted that rebates connected with, for example, target sales are only exceptionally admissible once they are cost-related and justified.
 The rationale is common as per the EU approach (ie, preventing dominant firms from any practices that end up binding the customers and excluding potential competitors).